bagashyt/learn_golang_echo/README.md

-# Write PDF File
+# Convert HTML to PDF File

-Write PDF file with golang using (gofpdf)[github.com/jung-kurt/gofpdf]
+Conver HTML to PDF file with golang using (wkhtmltopdf)[github.com/jung-kurt/gofpdf]

 ## How to run program